-This article sets out some of the many pitfalls which tend to thwart employees who want to negotiate a fair exit deal.
+This article outlines some of the pitfalls which tend to thwart employees who want to negotiate a fair exit package deal, and how to overcome them to get a fair settlement agreement deal.

 What is constructive dismissal?